Striking Distance: Plot

-The next morning, Tom arrives to river patrol a new man, staring adoringly at Jo as she directs their routes.
-His happiness is short-lived however, when they stumble upon someone dumping what appears to be a wrapped body off a bridge.
+The next morning, Tom and Jo stumble upon someone dumping what appears to be a wrapped body off a bridge.
 Tom destroys the suspect's car with a flare gun, but the unidentified individual escapes on foot.
-Divers retrieve the bundle only to find it to be merely a group of rugs, which leads to Tom and Jo being humiliated by their peers.
-Later that night in bed, the lovers share their suspicions that the killer purposely dumped the rugs in the river to discredit them.
-As their discussion moves towards the future, Jo confesses to Tom that she was previously married and now has a four-year-old daughter.
-This news doesn't cause Tom to think any differently of their relationship, and they make love again.
+Divers retrieve the bundle only to find it merely a group of rugs.
+Tom and Jo are humiliated by their peers.
+Later that night in bed, the lovers share their suspicions that the killer dumped the rugs to discredit them.
+Jo then confesses that she was previously married and now has a four-year-old daughter.

-Meanwhile, Eiler informs Nick he suspects Tom of the murders.
+Meanwhile, Eiler informs Nick that he suspects Tom of the murders.
 Nick discloses that Tom has been under scrutiny by Internal Affairs.
 During a court hearing to have Tom removed from the force, it is revealed that Jo's real name is Emily Harper, a Pennsylvania State Police investigator probing Tom for evidence of misconduct.
-Emily perjures herself and Tom goes free.
+Emily perjures herself, and Tom goes free.

-Emily is kidnapped from her apartment just as Tom finds the body of another victim (this time a coworker from River Rescue) outside his houseboat.
+That evening, Emily is kidnapped while Tom finds the body of another victim (this time a coworker from River Rescue) outside his houseboat.
 Thinking that Jimmy's brother Danny has been committing the murders out of revenge, Tom heads upriver to the Detillo family cabin.
-Just as Danny arrives, someone from behind tases Tom unconscious.
+Just as Danny arrives, someone tases Tom unconscious.
 Tom awakens to find himself, Danny, and Emily handcuffed to chairs.
-The killer turns out to be none other than Jimmy, who survived the fall into the river.
-Jimmy is about to kill Emily when Nick suddenly walks in and tells his son to turn himself in.
-Jimmy instead forces Nick to reveal that Nick arrived at the crash site and confronted the killer and was horrified to find it was Jimmy.
+The killer turns out to be Jimmy, who survived the fall into the river.
+Jimmy is about to kill Emily when Nick walks in and tells Jimmy to turn himself in.
+It was revealed two years back, Nick arrived at the crash site, confronted the killer, and was horrified to find it was Jimmy.
 Jimmy begged Nick to let him go, which he did.
-Vince pried himself out of the wreckage and took aim at the fleeing killer, unaware that it was Jimmy.
-Nick tried to stop him and, in the ensuing struggle, accidentally shot and killed Vince.
+Vince pried himself out of the wreckage and aimed at the fleeing killer, unaware that it was Jimmy.
+Nick tried to stop him and, in the ensuing struggle, accidentally shot Vince dead.

 Jimmy shoots Nick and fights with Danny, giving Tom a chance to free himself.
 As the police close in, Jimmy flees in Tom's motorboat with Tom in pursuit.
-The two get into a battle in which the pair fall into the Ohio river and Tom kills Jimmy by tasering him in the mouth.
-The final scene shows Tom, who has been reinstated as a detective, visiting and putting a wreath on his father's grave with Emily and her daughter Sarah.
+The two fight and fall into the Ohio River, where Tom kills Jimmy with the taser.
+Tom is later reinstated as a detective and visits Vince's grave with Emily and her daughter Sarah, putting a wreath on it.